Overview

 Commitment

 Students must spend at least 300 hours in their internship placement.
 This is often spread over approximately 15 weeks (20 hours per week) and may be completed during fall, spring or summer semesters.
-The completed MPA internship course (PAFF 594) earns two-credits and is graded on a pass/fail basis.
+The completed MPA internship course (PAFF 594) earns two-credits and is graded on a letter grade basis.
+You must earn a B or better in PAFF 594 to pass the class.

 Eligibility